Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ## General view structure

-A typical structure for a view may contain a header section with a [`ViewTitle`](components#viewtitle) (and an `X` as a *Close* button, if it's a child view), followed by the view body and an optional footer.
-The latter may also contain an explicit *Close* button, if it's a child view, as well as a number of other actions or navigation buttons.
+A typical structure for a view may contain a header section with a [`ViewTitle`](components#viewtitle) (and an `X` as a *Close* button if it's a child view), followed by the view body and an optional footer.
+The latter may also contain an explicit *Close* button if it's a child view, as well as a number of other actions or navigation buttons.

 The view content can be wrapped in other containers, which may also include its child views, in order to allow opening it in different modes.
-The following markup demonstrates a generic view structure that allows you to display it either as a top-level view, as an [inline child view](#inline-child-views) or as a [modal popup view](#popup-child-views).
+The following markup demonstrates a generic view structure that allows you to display it either as a top-level view, as an [inline child view](#inline-child-views), or as a [modal popup view](#popup-child-views).

 ```razor title="SalesOrderView.razor"
 @if (Visible)